In Jane Austen’s classic Emma, someone gives to someone else a surprise—of a pianoforte. It was all the buzz of the elite community.

 This is the HOPE of the resurrection.
 Not only do we not need to feel guilty about expecting gifts from God in the spirit realm, but He even wants us to expect them.
 Much of what He offers is made available through an awareness of who we truly are, in Him, and what He has truly done for us and given us.

 The answers may still come as surprises, because God delights to answer our expectations in different ways.
-That’s the best kind of surprise, in my opinion, one that we know is coming, but we’re not quite sure exactly how or when.
+I think that’s the best kind of surprise, one that we know is coming, but we’re not quite sure exactly how or when.

 In faith we anticipate God’s work, His accomplishments, and His gifts.
 As we see them fulfilled, in small ways as well as big ways, our faith grows, and we can revel more and more in the goodness of God.